Skip To Content

 The process for creating an oriented imagery catalog in ArcGIS Pro is as follows:

-1. Use the Oriented Imagery Management Tools in ArcGIS Pro to:
+1. You can use the Oriented Imagery Management Tools in ArcGIS Pro to do the following:

 1. Create an empty oriented imagery catalog.